DataFire/Integrations/integrations/generated/zuora/README.md

 * chargeOverrides `object`
   * applyDiscountTo `string`: Specifies the type of charges that you want a specific discount to apply to.
   * billCycleDay `string`: Sets the bill cycle day (BCD) for the charge.
 The BCD determines which day of the month the customer is billed.
   * billCycleType `string`: Specifies how to determine the billing day for the charge.
-When this field is set to `SpecificDayOfMonth`, set the `BillCycleDay` field.
-When this field is set to `SpecificDayOfWeek`, set the `weeklyBillCycleDay` field.
+When this field is set to `SpecificDayofMonth`, set the `BillCycleDay` field.
+When this field is set to `SpecificDayofWeek`, set the `weeklyBillCycleDay` field.
   * billingPeriod `string`: Billing period for the charge.
 The start day of the billing period is also called the bill cycle day (BCD).
   * billingPeriodAlignment `string`: Aligns charges within the same subscription if multiple charges begin on different dates.
   * billingTiming `string`: Billing timing for the charge for recurring charge types.
 Not avaliable for one time, usage, and discount charges.